 The following methods and assumptions were used to estimate the fair values:

-Long-term fixed-rate and variable-rate Receivables/Borrowings are evaluated by the company based on parameters such as interest rates, specific country risk factors, individual creditworthiness of the customer and the risk characteristics of the financed project based on this evaluation, allowances are taken into account for the expected credit losses of these receivables.
+Trade receivables are evaluated by the Company based on parameters such as, specific country risk factors, individual creditworthiness of the customer.
+Based on this evaluation, allowances are taken into account for the expected credit losses of receivables.